Terry Metherell: Early political career

 Joining the Liberal Party in 1975, Metherell joined the Burwood Branch and was appointed research assistant and later private secretary to the Member for Wentworth and Attorney General of Australia, Robert Ellicott QC from 1975 until 1977.
 Metherell was then made private secretary to the Minister for Education, Senator John Carrick, and then from 1979 to 1981 in his role as Minister for National Development and Energy.
 Metherell was also a member of the State Executive of the New South Wales Division of the Liberal Party from 1979 to 1981.

-In November 1980 Metherell was pre-selected as the Liberal member for the safe northern Sydney seat of Davidson and was elected to the Legislative Assembly of New South Wales at the 1981 election.
+In November 1980 Metherell was pre-selected as the Liberal candidate for the safe northern Sydney seat of Davidson and was elected to the Legislative Assembly of New South Wales at the 1981 election.
 Upon his election, Metherell was immediately promoted to the front bench, becoming Shadow Minister for Transport and Roads under opposition leader John Dowd.
 He held this post from 29 October 1981 to 15 May 1986, when he was appointed as the Shadow Minister for Education and Youth Affairs under the new leader, Nick Greiner.

 In Government

-At the 1988 election on 19 March a Liberal Government was elected under Greiner and Metherell was appointed Minister for Education and Youth Affairs.
+At the 1988 election a Liberal Government was elected under Greiner and Metherell was appointed Minister for Education and Youth Affairs.
 As minister, Metherell undertook a programme of reform of the education system in New South Wales.

 This resulted in the Education Reform Act 1990 (NSW) (now the Education Act 1990).
 Prior to its assent on 1 June 1990, school education in New South Wales had been provided under a law developed 110 years earlier by Henry Parkes and William Wilkins in their "Public Instruction Act 1880 (NSW)".
 On the significance of this law, Metherell said in early 1990: "Chifley in his time was thought of as somewhat of an ogre, but now when we look back on Ben Chifley we reflect upon his statesmanship.
 People will eventually thank me for these reforms - this is a blueprint for education into the 21st century".

 Aspects of the Act were initially unpopular.
 Charges of tax avoidance forced his resignation from the Ministry in 1990.
 However there was speculation that he would be re-appointed to the ministry when the Greiner government was re-elected in 1991.
 Between 6 June 1991 and 2 October 1991 Metherell was appointed as the Parliamentary Secretary to the Premier, with special responsibility for urban affairs, and was named as a Member of the University of Sydney Senate (1991–1992).